evpozdniakov/WebGL-2.0/01.Programs (Hello World)/README.md

 #### WebGL rendering context

-To get it you run the following command.
+To get it you need to run this code:

 ```js
 const canvas = document.getElementById('myCanvas');